-Zealous nationalism and intense hatred of the foreigner dominated them one and all.
+Zealous nationalism dominated them one and all.

+Along with intense hatred of foreigners.
 Which is none too surprising, considering life under oppressive Roman rule.
 Crushing with its heavy taxes and restrictive laws, and controlled by soldiers everywhere.
 Rules which even governed Jewish religious life.
 Requiring the high priest to retrieve his garments from the Roman rulers before he could officiate in the Temple!

 Yet even the Romans (as outright heathens) were a bit more tolerated than the Herodians: Jews who mixed Judaism with heathenism.
 Which was strictly forbidden under Jewish law.

 But the Pharisees, in particular, built walls of separation.

 Mind-boggling laws to divide Jews and Gentiles, which made it unlawful to:

 - Have any dealings, business or otherwise, with Gentiles for 3 days before heathen festivals and private parties.

 - Pass through heathen cities, enter their buildings, or even help build them.

 - Rent or sell property or cattle to them.

 - Leave a Gentile alone in their own home, after inviting him in.